 Now, let’s take a moment and review the steps for patients to follow in case of tooth trauma.
 If you’re a patient, I hope you remember these steps in case you’re ever in a situation where a tooth goes unexpectedly missing!

 Tooth Trauma Steps for Patients

-Step 4: Try to put your tooth back in its socket.
-If you are having a hard time getting the tooth to stay in the socket, you can soak it in Hank’s again (see step 3), or use a sterile saline solution or milk.
+Step 5: Keep the tooth moist.
+It’s extremely important to do this!
+If you are having a hard time getting the tooth to stay in its socket, you can keep it soaking in Hank’s Balanced Salt Solution, sterile saline solution, or milk (see step 3).

 Step 6: Act quickly.
 Remember that TIME IS OF THE ESSENCE!
 The chances of saving your tooth are much greater if you can get the tooth back in the socket within ONE hour of it being avulsed.